 Outside Europe, it isn’t possible to use your Pay As You Go pack allowances.
-Instead, additional fees will apply using EE Pay As You Go.
-You can check these international roaming rates on the EE website.
+Instead, you’ll be charged additional fees for using your mobile phone abroad outside Europe.
+You can check the international roaming rates on the EE website.

 Keeping Your Phone Number

 If you’re switching from another mobile network to EE’s Pay As You Go service, it’s a straightforward process to keep your current phone number.
 This can save you the hassle of having to telling everyone a brand new phone number.

 Start by ordering your SIM card on the EE website.
 You’ll need to have your EE SIM card before the number transfer can take place.
 After you order the SIM card, you can request a PAC Code from your old network.